How to deal with cash flow problems / issues?

 - Excessively high expenses that undermine the company's financial health

-Perhaps you have too many employees to pay, unfavourable contracts with suppliers, too many fixed costs, a high electricity bill, etc. In a word, there are many expense items in a company.
+Perhaps you have too many employees to pay, poor supply chain, too many fixed costs, a high electricity bill, etc. In a word, there are many expense items in a company.
 And if one of them turns out to be too costly, it could quickly weaken your cash position.
 Here is a method for identifying unnecessary costs: Go through your expenditures and your invoices with a fine-tooth comb and identify the abnormally high amounts on your projected cash flow budget.

 If in doubt, don’t hesitate to consult average rates by checking competitor websites or asking for new estimates.
 If you can, try to compare your cost levels with those of your competitors.
 If, for example, a supplier item is two times higher than that of your peers, you can no doubt make some savings.